 Since everyones preferences are different, I decided it would be best to give you our ideas in a filled out printable but then also provide you with your own cute, blank bucket list to get your summer fun started.
 So grab your FREE printable below and let the fun begin!

-What should be on my summer bucket list?
+What should be on it?

 Remember, you don’t have to plan something fun every single day.
 Kids NEED to learn how to play on their own and use their imaginations.